Darondeau-Pragacz formulas in complex cobordism: Darondeau--Pragacz formulas in complex cobordism

-In this section, we shall generalize the push-forward (Gysin) formulas for flag bundles due to Darondeau-Pragacz \cite{Darondeau-Pragacz2017} to the complex cobordism theory.
-Their formulas will be referred to as the Darondeau-Pragacz formulas in the sequel.
-The original Darondeau-Pragacz formulas \cite{Darondeau-Pragacz2017} are formulated in the Chow theory, or the ordinary cohomology theory.
-Their formulas are obtained by iterating the classical push-forward formula for a projective bundle associated with a complex vector bundle, and are expressed by using the {\it Segre classes}, or the {\it Segre polynomials} of complex vector bundles.
-Therefore, in order to generalize their formulas to the complex cobordism theory, we need to generalize a notion of the Segre classes and the classical push-forward formula for a projective bundle in cohomology to complex cobordism.
-These generalizations are essentially established by Hudson-Matsumura \cite{Hudson-Matsumura2016}, \cite{Hudson-Matsumura2019} and Quillen \cite{Quillen1969} respectively, and recalled in the next subsection.
+In this section, we generalize the push-forward (Gysin) formulas for flag bundles due to Darondeau--Pragacz \cite{Darondeau-Pragacz2017} to the complex cobordism theory.
+Their formulas will be referred to as the Darondeau--Pragacz formulas in the sequel.
+The original Darondeau--Pragacz formulas were formulated in the Chow theory, or the ordinary cohomology theory.
+Their formulas are obtained by iterating the classical push-forward formula for a projective bundle associated with a complex vector bundle, and are expressed by using the Segre classes, or the Segre polynomials of complex vector bundles.
+Therefore, to generalize their formulas to the complex cobordism theory, we need to generalize the notion of the Segre classes and the classical push-forward formula for a projective bundle in cohomology to complex cobordism.
+These generalizations were essentially established by Hudson--Matsumura \cite{Hudson-Matsumura2019} and Quillen \cite{Quillen1969} respectively, and are recalled in the next subsection.